dat-ecosystem/organization/consortium/decisions/2024.06.05-Transition_to_Apero_Foundation as_Fiscal_Sponsor/PROPOSAL.md

 All members are encouraged to provide feedback and raise any concerns before the final decision is made.

 ### Conclusion
-The transition to the Apero Foundation as our new Fiscal Sponsor aligns with our [organizational objectives](https://github.com/dat-ecosystem/organization/blob/13eb30bb4270f3c1d10f2bf4e36f01f636c3e90f/MANIFESTO.md) and ensures continuity of financial support.
+The transition to the Apereo Foundation as our new Fiscal Sponsor aligns with our [organizational objectives](https://github.com/dat-ecosystem/organization/blob/13eb30bb4270f3c1d10f2bf4e36f01f636c3e90f/MANIFESTO.md) and ensures continuity of financial support.